Characteristics of flexible, scalable IT infrastructure: a primer on the basic concepts and key evaluation criteria

 • Take the IT Architecture Quick Test

-19.7.2024 In this article, we will examine the concepts that underlie a flexible and scalable IT architecture: coupling, cohesion, and error encapsulation.
-We will explain how failing to follow cohesion and coupling rules leads to monoliths and hard-to-maintain architectures.
-At the end of the article, there is a link to a quick test that will help you determine whether your IT architecture is monolithic.
+19.7.2024 In this article, we look at the concepts behind flexible and scalable IT architecture: coupling, cohesion, and error encapsulation.
+We explain how ignoring cohesion and coupling rules leads to monoliths and hard-to-maintain architectures.
+At the end, you'll find a link to a quick test that will help you determine whether your IT architecture is monolithic.

 That is why this article covers the theoretical basis: the concepts of cohesion, module coupling, and encapsulation.
 We will also propose specific criteria for evaluating the flexibility of IT infrastructure and a stress test to check whether your environment is monolithic.